ghostop14/sparrow-wifi/README.md

 (if you don't already have pip3 installed, use 'apt-get install python3-pip')

-pip3 install QScintilla PyQtChart gps3 dronekit manuf
+pip3 install QScintilla PyQtChart gps3 dronekit manuf db-sqlite3

 If you're going to use the gps capabilities, you'll also need to make sure gpsd is installed and configured:

 sudo apt-get install gpsd

+## Bluetooth
+[Coming soon]

+If you would like to scan for bluetooth, you'll need a few things:
+1. A bluetooth adapter (test with 'hcitool dev')
+2. An Ubertooth (yes, you need both Ubertooth and a standard adapter, the tools use both)
+3. Ubertooth tools installed and functioning (you can test it with ubertooth-specan-ui)
+4. Blue Hydra installed into /opt/bluetooth/blue_hydra (mkdir /opt/bluetooth && cd /opt/bluetooth && git clone https://github.com/pwnieexpress/blue_hydra.git)  You can test it with bin/blue_hydra

 ## Running sparrow-wifi
 Because it needs to use iw to scan, you will need to run sparrow-wifi as root.
 Simply run: